 |Research interests relevant to game philosophy||

-My main interest in the philosophy of computer games is the relationship between a players' actions and the objects these actions are directed at.
-I am a proponent of a ludic realism.
-I have argued that the gaming activity in central cases force a reference shift from fictional, virtual or represented objects to real in-game events and objects.
-I hold that the objects and events in a gaming environment are individuated by what i call "agential properties" that I suggest have their origin in the cognitive mechanismes that normally support social ontologies.
+My main interest in the philosophy of computer games is the relationship between a players’ actions and the objects these actions are directed at.
+I am a proponent of a ludic realism and I have argued that the gaming activity in central cases force a reference shift from fictional, virtual or represented objects to real in-game events and objects.
+I hold that the objects and events in a gaming environment are individuated by what i call “agential properties” that I suggest have their origin in the cognitive mechanisms that normally support social ontologies.
 I am also exploring the idea that there is a special ludic phenomenal quality that set gaming actions apart from other kinds of actions.